-“As blood sugar rises,” says Fogle, “your risk of dying also goes up by approximately 40 percent when fasting-glucose levels fall consistently in the rage of 110-124 mg/dL.
+“As blood sugar rises,” says Fogle, “your risk of dying also increases by approximately 40 percent when fasting-glucose levels land consistently in the range of 110-124 mg/dL.

 “Risk of dying doubles when fasting-glucose levels reach the rate of 126-138 mg/dL,” he explains.

-Action Step: take another objective look at the role sugar plays in our current culture.
+Action Step: take another objective look at sugar’s role in our current culture.
 How many opportunities to eat sweet foods and sweet drinks are you presented within a typical day?

-Today, I invite you to eat and drink less sweet foods – and fewer foods made from flours – than you might normally.
+Today, I invite you to eat and drink less sweet foods – and fewer foods made from flour – than you might normally.

 At the end of the day, check in with how your body feels and ascertain if having less sweet foods and simple carbs made a positive difference.

 Is this article interesting to you in some way?
 Feel free to share this article with anyone you think would find it valuable.

 I encourage you to learn more about controlling blood glucose levels.
 As always, before you make any significant changes to your daily diet or lifestyle, consult your anti-aging medical doctor, nutritionist, and naturopath.